|The V1 Flying bomb was the worlds first cruise missile. An

 |The V1 was capable of killing large numbers of people, inflicting terrible injuries and causing huge material damage to

-At the impact site houses or buildings were totally demolished.
-In inner London suburbs where terrace houses were packed together, sometimes up to 20 houses would totally collapse.
+At the impact site buildings were totally demolished.
+In inner London suburbs where terrace houses were packed together,

+up to 20 would totally collapse.
 Brick walls were pulverised into small fragments.

 Further out from the epicentre walls, roofs and window frames were ripped out exposing the contents and innards of the

 house.
 Further out still, all the windows were blown out and roofing slates blown off.
 Every time a Doodlebug landed

 hundreds of houses were damaged.
 1944 was a cold, wet summer and repairs would take many months.
 Londoners were